SlothCoder7777/DopaMineRush/README.md

 - 👋 Hi, I’m @SickONE
-- 👀 I’m interested in gaming and U.
+- 👀 I’m interested in gaming and Web/Front-End developing.
 - 🌱 I’m currently learning Artificial Intelligence and Data Science.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...